 Planning a move to Australia guarantees that you’ll be cycling through a range of emotions.
 Excitement and anticipation are the fun ones, but stress is normal, too, as planning an international relocation is not the easiest thing to do.
-For many people, one detail can cause particular anxiety: the question of how to move pets along with you.
+For many people, one detail can cause particular anxiety: the question of how to move pets with you to Australia.

 Thankfully, many people have safely moved their dogs and cats to Australia, and there are plenty of resources and professional pet move specialists available to assist.
 If a move to Sydney lies ahead and you’d like to bring your furry family member along with you, here are a few tips to get you started.

 Pet owners moving to Sydney should start planning their relocation at least 6 to 12 months before they intend to relocate.
 Because it’s a complicated process, err on the side of caution by enlisting the help of an expert as soon as you know you’re moving in order to avoid any costly missteps.